 We're looking for teams of 2-5 people to lead a Chapter.
-The ideal team is well-versed in human-centered design, invested in social impact, tight-knit with the city and its various communities, and willing to invest in a Chapter for a minimum of 12 months.
+The ideal team is well-versed in human-centered design, invested in social impact, tight-knit with the city and its various communities, and willing to invest in a Chapter for a minimum of 12 months and a maximum of 2 years.
 Running a Chapter typically takes a commitment of 5 hours/week for a leadership team which is why it is important that you have a group of champions that can help the Chapter be active and keep consistency.

 Successful Chapters have diverse and collaborative teams of leaders.
 It’s more fun, creative and innovative to have a group of people building a Chapter.
 You’re better set up for success and impact.
 You’re able to learn from each other and are more resilient through challenges and failures.
 This work is hard and that’s why building a team is important—together is better.
 We strongly encourage each Chapter to build a team of Organizers to ensure the sustainability of the community.

-In addition to building a team, a prospective Chapter must have produced at least one successful event in their city focused on an OpenIDEO Challenge prior to applying.
+In addition to building a team, a prospective Chapter must have produced at least one successful event in their city focused on an active OpenIDEO Challenge.
+If there are no active Challenges at the time you are planning to apply, you can focus on any of the Challenges hosted in the past 6 months.
 An Outpost event helps prospective Chapter Organizers get a taste for the time and energy involved with building a strong local community.
 It's also a chance for you to see if there's excitement around the process and the development of a Chapter in the long run.
 Of those who start an Outpost, only a few go on to apply and start a Chapter.

 Here is how you launch an Outpost event (All of the steps below must be followed for your application to be considered):

-— Then, plan your Outpost event with your team.
+— Plan your Outpost event with your team.
 We've included a resource below to help you with planning.
 Check out our active Challenges page and decide which phase and Challenge you'd like your event to focus on.
+Our Community team will be ready to guide you through the process.

 — Produce a stellar event!
-Take photos and come back together as a team to reflect on your Outpost.
+Take photos and come back together as a team to reflect on your Outpost and share the learnings with the OpenIDEO team.

 Resource: This toolkit describes the process for launching an Outpost event.

-After our first conversation, you will have the opportunity to get together with your team and play with one final visioning exercise.
+After our first conversation, you will have the opportunity to get together with your team and complete one final task.
 It's fun and it’s going to help your team reflect on the future of the community.
-This task will become your roadmap to building a journey to impact.
+Tasks are assigned to each team depending on the skillsets we’d like to learn more about.
+They will also support your roadmap to building a journey to impact.

 After your team has gone through the application process we will let you know the results and lead you through the next steps!